TeachingNLP/workshop-book/activities/core-topics.md

-# Core topics you teach
+# Which topics to teach in what context?

 In your breakout room discuss
 - Which NLP topics you have started excluding from curriculum and why?